We've shared a post all about Balisong Pivot Systems: bushings, bearings, and washers.

 Washers sit atop and underneath the bushing like a sandwich.
 This is how most balisong bushings are constructed due to ease of machining and labor.

-When put together, the handles of the balisong will make direct contact with the washers but nothing else.
+When put together, the handles of the balisong will make direct contact with the washers and nothing else.

 THE FLOATING BUSHING SYSTEM

-The floating bushing system is constructed with bushings slightly thicker than the blade tang of the blade and washers combined.
+The floating bushing system is constructed with bushings slightly thicker than the blade's tang and washers combined.

 The bushing goes through the washers instead of the washers sitting on the bushing.